 The Director of Finance must prepare procedural instructions on the recording of, and accounting for, condemnations, losses, and special payments.
 The Director of Finance must also prepare a ‘fraud response plan’ that sets out the action to be taken both by persons detecting a suspected fraud and those persons responsible for investigating it.

-Any officer discovering or suspecting a loss of any kind must either immediately inform their head of department, who must immediately inform the Chief Executive and the Director of Finance or inform the Local Counter Fraud Specialist.
+Any officer discovering or suspecting a loss of any kind must either immediately inform their head of department, who must immediately inform the Chief Executive and the Director of Finance or inform the Local Counter Fraud Specialist and/or Local Security Management Specialist.
 This officer will then appropriately inform the Director of Finance and/or Chief Executive.
-Where a criminal offence is suspected, the Director of Finance must immediately inform the police if theft or arson is involved.
-In cases of fraud and corruption or of anomalies which may indicate fraud or corruption, the Director of Finance must inform the relevant LCFS and CFSMS regional team in accordance with Secretary of State for Health’s Directions.
+Where a criminal offence is suspected, the Director of Finance must immediately inform the police and Local Security Management Specialist if theft or arson is involved.
+In cases of fraud and corruption or of anomalies which may indicate fraud or corruption, the Director of Finance must inform the relevant LCFS in accordance with Secretary of State for Health’s Directions and NHS Standard Contract.

-The Director of Finance must notify the External Auditor of all frauds.
+The Director of Finance must notify the External Auditor and the chair of the Audit Committee of all frauds.

 For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Director of Finance must immediately notify:

-the Board,
+The Board,

-the External Auditor.
+The External Auditor.

+The Local Security Management Specialist.

-14.2.5 The Board shall agree a delegation of limits delegated for the writing-off of losses.
+The Board shall agree a delegation of limits delegated for the writing-off of losses (see Appendix 1).

-14.2.6 The Director of Finance shall be authorised to take any necessary steps to safeguard the Trust’s interests in bankruptcies and company liquidations.
+The Director of Finance shall be authorised to take any necessary steps to safeguard the Trust’s interests in bankruptcies and company liquidations.

 For any loss, the Director of Finance should consider whether any insurance claim can be made.

-The Director of Finance shall maintain a Losses and Special Payments Register in which write-off action is recorded.
+The Director of Finance shall maintain a Losses and Special Payments Register in which write-off action is recorded and report this to the Audit Committee together with any constructive losses.

 FINANCIAL INFORMATION, COMMUNICATION, and TECHNOLOGY